 Written by Tenley Haraldson.
 Medically reviewed by board-certified dermatologist Dr. Julie Jackson MD, FAAD.

-The most extreme form of dry skin is atopic dermatitis.
-Affecting about 35 million Americans, characteristics of eczema include patches of incessantly dry, itchy skin that are sometimes accompanied by blisters and inflamed rashes.
-Often, the condition is commonly referred to as eczema, or inflammation of the skin.
+The most common form of eczema is atopic dermatitis.
+Affecting about 35 million Americans, eczema symptoms often include patches of incessantly dry, itchy skin that are sometimes accompanied by blisters and inflamed rashes.

 Dr. Jackson MD, FAAD, a board-certified dermatologist and dermatopathologist says, “Eczema often runs in families and can significantly impact people’s lives.
 It can cause embarrassment, frustration, and it can even interfere with jobs or household chores (not to mention the time and expense that can go into treatment).”